tz-wrapped/tezos-btc/TZBTC-contract.md

 * [`UpgContractIsMigrating`](#errors-UpgContractIsMigrating) — An operation was requested when contract is in a state of migration

+* [`UpgVersionMismatch`](#errors-UpgVersionMismatch) — Current contract version differs from the one passed in the upgrade.

 ---

 ##### `EpwApplyMigration`

-This entry point is used to apply an migration script as part of an upgrade.
+This entry point is used to apply a storage migration script as part of an upgrade.

 **Parameter:** ***migrationscript*** : [`MigrationScript`](#types-MigrationScript)